-We are happy to provide this 2020-2021 Student Handbook for your use.
-This document should be used as a first start to understanding how to navigate through your Berkeley experience.
-This handbook is a very interactive one.
-This handbook includes school-specific policies and procedures and should be used with the Graduate Division Student Handbook.
-Please refer to your individual program’s handbook for specific information about each program.
+Welcome, incoming Berkeley Public Health (BPH) students!
+We are happy to provide this 2021–2022 Student Handbook for your use.
+This Student Handbook should be used as a first start to understanding how to navigate through your Berkeley Public Health experience.
+This handbook is designed to be interactive.
+It includes school-specific policies and procedures and should be used with the 2021 Graduate Division Student Handbook.
+Please refer to your program specific handbook for information about each program.

 The School at a Glance

 Our Structure and Size

 The School of Public Health is organized into seven divisions.
 Five of them (Epidemiology, Biostatistics, Environmental Health Sciences, Health Policy & Management, and Infectious Diseases & Vaccinology) offer a range of eponymous graduate degree programs (master’s and doctoral).
 The Community Health Sciences division houses master’s programs in Public Health Nutrition, Maternal & Child Health, and Health & Social Behavior.
 The Environmental Health Sciences division also houses masters degree programs in Global Health and Environment.
 The Interdisciplinary division houses the undergraduate degree program, the Doctor of Public Health, the Online MPH, the Interdisciplinary MPH, concurrent MPH programs, and the UC Berkeley-UCSF Joint Medical Program, as well as the Center for Public Health Practice and Leadership.
 The figure below illustrates the variety of degree offerings at the School by division: